Graham is a former chef and food stylist with a passion for all things food-related. She has also never been known to decline dessert.

 1. Beer Tasting

 A few years back, my husband and I hosted an Octoberfest party.
 There is a great little shop in the nearby city of Concord that sells beers from around the world.
 For this Octoberfest, we definitely wanted to offer our friends a taste of a few different beers.

-We lined 7 glass votive holders along the top of each table setting.
+We lined seven glass votive holders along the top of each table setting.
 We poured the darkest beers first and the lightest beers last.

-The table looked great and there was plenty of room for all the food that we prepared.
+The table looked great, and there was plenty of room for all the food that we had prepared.
 When we had tasted the first few beers, we removed the glass holders to make room for elbows and conversation.